Acura RL: 2011 update

-The 2011 Acura RL added new color combinations, an all new six-speed automatic transmission, power folding mirrors, and rear backup/parking sensors.
+The 2011 Acura RL received a third, smaller facelift for the 2011 model year.

 The six-speed automatic transmission, first introduced on the 2010 Acura ZDX, finally replaced the RL's five-speed automatic, long criticized by the press as outdated.
-The transmission upgrade was credited for an EPA gas mileage improvement to 17 mpgUS city, 24 mpgUS highway, and 20 mpgUS combined, an increase of 2 miles per U.S. gallon in highway driving.
+The transmission upgrade was credited for an EPA gas mileage improvement to 17 mpgUS city, 24 mpgUS highway, and 20 mpgUS combined.
 In addition, 0-60 times were said to decrease by 0.5 seconds, to 6.0 seconds.
-There have been reports that the 2009 Acura RL Mid Model Change was originally the introduction candidate for the six-speed feature within the Acura lineup, but that the transmission was still undergoing testing and was not yet ready at that time.
+There have been reports that the 2009 facelift was originally the introduction candidate for the six-speed feature within the Acura lineup, but that the transmission was still undergoing testing and was not yet ready at that time.

-Power folding mirrors had been available in markets other than North America since the 2004 introduction in Japan.
-Parking/backup sensors had been available in the North American market as a dealer installed option since the second generation Acura RL's introduction in late 2004.
-A host of other features had also been available since the car's introduction in late 2004, some of which are detailed in the Safety section below.
+The available options were repacked into the Technology package and the Advance package.
+The Technology package was unchanged from the 2010 model year aside from adding factory-installed parking sensors for the first time, while the Advance package added the CMBS and ACC systems, power folding side-view mirrors and genuine wood trim except on the steering wheel and gearshift.

 The RL exterior was updated for 2011 with a toned-down version of the controversial "power plenum" front grille.
 Inside, the RL offered a new interior color (Sea Coast), new Dark Burlwood interior trim, and thin-thread stitching on the steering wheel.

 Unique new 18 × 8 in diameter 15-spoke aluminum wheels included a new noise quieting technology: a polypropylene "Helmholtz resonator" that encircled the center portion of the inside of the wheel.
-The resonator served to suppress specific frequencies between 100 and 500 hertz, and in combination with increased floorboard insulation, decreased interior noise by 1.3 dB, or 15%.
+The resonator served to suppress specific frequencies between 100 and 500 hertz, specifically resonances generated by rough road surfaces such as highway seams.
+In combination with increased floorboard insulation, this decreased interior noise by 1.3 dB, or 15%.
 The Helmholtz resonators in the wheels were touted as a "world's first" for a passenger vehicle.
-The new wheels appeared to be conventional alloy wheels modified to incorporate an internal noise reduction device.
 A diagram showed an elastomer-type ring with multiple hollow chambers surrounding the center line of the wheel circumference.
 This resonator was designed to absorb the resonances generated by rough road surfaces such as highway seams.